FormalSnake/Smoothie/README.md

 > [!WARNING]
 >
 > ATM the UI looks a lot like Loop, that's because we are using the same framework and the UI will be changed in a future update.
 This program is also by the original creator of Loop and me meaning I have the adecuate permission.
+> I DO NOT TAKE ANY CREDIT OF THE UI FRAMEWORK, IT'S LUMINARE'S MAINTAINERS HARD WORK!!
 >

 <h6 align="center">